On the Utility of 3D Hand Poses for Action Recognition: HandFormer

 \subsection{Multimodal Tokenizer}

-In this section, we discuss incorporating sparsely sampled RGB frames into our HandFormer to better capture the scene semantics.
-A single frame is sampled from each micro-action, followed by generating an extended crop ($1.25\times$) around the hands.
-While the full image provides the overall scene context, the crop focuses specifically on hand-object interaction regions~\cite{chatterjee2023opening}.
+This section discusses incorporating sparsely sampled RGB frames into HandFormer to better capture scene semantics.
+A single frame is sampled from each micro-action, generating an extended crop ($1.25\times$) around the hands.
+While the full image provides an overall scene context, the crop focuses specifically on hand-object interaction regions~\cite{chatterjee2023opening}.
 Features for both are separately generated using a pre-existing image encoder and then aggregated to enrich the hand-object interaction feature with scene context.
 The hand-object ROI crop can be obtained using an off-the-shelf HOI detector \cite{shan2020understanding} or by using the corresponding hand pose projections.
+We opt for the latter.

-Our multimodal tokenizer receives the frame feature and trajectory encoding of a micro-action as input~\cref{fig:pipeline}, and performs multi-modal feature interaction to enhance their features for better RGB and pose tokens.
-This involves concatenating the frame features and the pose trajectories, projecting them into a shared PoseRGB feature space using an MLP, and then splitting the PoseRGB feature into two parts, which are added to the original RGB and Pose features.
+Our multimodal tokenizer in~\cref{fig:pipeline} generates RGB and Pose tokens enhanced via multimodal interactions.
+This involves concatenating each frame feature and trajectory encoding, and projecting them into a shared PoseRGB feature space using an MLP.
+This PoseRGB feature is then split into two parts, which are added to the original frame feature and trajectory encoding, respectively.